 Learn how to draw a great looking Viking with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Viking drawing.

 The Vikings, called Northmen or Norsemen, were a seafaring people from the Scandinavian region of Europe.